decentralized-identity/linked-vp/spec/spec.md

 descriptor can then be subsequently crawled by verifying parties to locate and verify any Verifiable Presentation resources that may exist.

+The DID Controller might include the OPTIONAL parameters `challenge` and `domain` in the URL of the service endpoint to mitigate replay attacks.
+If present, a verifier SHOULD (TODO: MUST?) include the parameters in the verification of the retrieved presentation as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY).

 ### Example

 ```json